-Swansea Council has joined forces with Swansea Jazz Club andthis year’s Swansea International Jazz Festival will be held at venues across Swansea from Thursday 23rdto Sunday 26th June 2022.
+Swansea Council has once again joined forces with Swansea Jazz Club to present this year’s Swansea International Jazz Festival, which will be held at venues across Swansea from Thursday 15 to Monday 19 June 2023.

-Swansea Council’s cabinet member for investment, regeneration and tourism, Cllr Robert Francis-Davies, said: “We are delighted to be partnering with Swansea International Jazz Festival, which has become a strong fixture in the city’s event calendar.
+Swansea Council’s cabinet member for investment, regeneration and tourism, Cllr Robert Francis-Davies, said: “We are delighted to be presenting Swansea International Jazz Festival, which, thanks to the input from Dave Cottle and Swansea Jazz Club over the years, has now become a popular and regular fixture in the city’s event calendar.

-“The festival attracts some of the best musicians from the UK jazz scene playing a range of styles across the jazz music genre, which I’m sure audiences from across the Swansea region will come to enjoy.
+“The festival attracts some of the best musicians from the UK jazz scene playing a range of styles across the jazz music genre, which I’m sure will attract not only a local audience but also jazz lovers from further afield.”

 Completing the line-up of ticketed gigs are Daniel John Martin’s Gypsy Jazz Quartet, bringing a touch of Django Reinhardt, Stephane Grappelli and original jazz manocuhe of the highest calibre; The Coalminers, a brilliant 7-piece band with the rhythm and soul of New Orleans; and Iain MacKenzie, one of the UK’s most in-demand jazz and big band singers who is currently principal male vocalist for Ronnie Scott’s Jazz Orchestra.

 The festival’s concert series hosted at the Dylan Thomas Theatre ends with HHH and Mo Pleasure, who will present a thrilling night of the horn-heavy sounds of Chaka Khan, Earth Wind and Fire, and Average White Band to name a few.